 Remember: Any Antilock Brake System (ABS) helps avoid only the braking skid.

 Driving at Night

-Night driving is more dangerous than day driving.
-One reason is that some drivers are likely to be impaired - by alcohol or drugs, with night vision problems, or by fatigue.
+Night driving is more dangerous than day driving because some drivers are likely to be impaired - by alcohol or drugs, with night vision problems, or by fatigue.